Pz445/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 34

+I finished up on the Codecademy React course.
+Learned about state and lifecycle.
+May have to go through it a few times for it to really stick.
+I also did a simple Javascript rock-paper-scissors app [https://github.com/Pz445/Rock_Paper_Scissors](https://github.com/Pz445/Rock_Paper_Scissors)

 ### Day 33

 I am still going through the React course on Codecademy as well as doing the React challenges on Free Code Camp